 Veteran foreign correspondent Richard Beeston chooses his favourite books of spies, lies and foreign correspondents, focused on novels and history that deal with the mid-20th century, including The Master Spy by Philip Knightley, a biography of the British traitor and Soviet agent, Kim Philby.

-Focusing on more recent events, Misha Glenny gives us his best books on cybersecurity and Chris Abbot his best books on global security.
-Ben Macintyre offers his best choices on spies, including The Defence of the Realm: The authorised history of MI5 by Christopher Andrew and the novelist, Charles Cumming his best books on espionage.
+Focusing on more recent events, Ben Macintyre offers his best choices on spies, including The Defence of the Realm: The authorised history of MI5 by Christopher Andrew.
+British spy fiction writer Charles Cumming also revealed his favourite books on espionage.

 The British public-school system, with its hidden homosexuality and feelings of loneliness, encouraged subterfuge and led to a generation of great spy writers and spies, suggests author and journalist Ben Macintyre.
 He picks the best books on spies.

 Covert Action: Central Intelligence Agency and the Limits of American Intervention in the Post-War World